yosebyte/nodepass/README.md

 ## 🔍 How It Works

-NodePass creates a network tunnel with a secure control channel:
+NodePass creates a network architecture with separate channels for control and data:

-1. **Server Mode**:
-   - Sets up listeners: tunnel (TLS-encrypted), remote (unencrypted), and target (for both TCP and UDP)
+1. **Control Channel (Tunnel)**:
+   - Unencrypted TCP connection between client and server
+   - Used exclusively for signaling and coordination
+   - Maintains persistent connection for the lifetime of the tunnel

+2. **Data Channel (Target)**:
+   - Configurable TLS encryption options:
+     - **Mode 0**: Unencrypted data transfer (fastest, least secure)
+     - **Mode 1**: Self-signed certificate encryption (good security, no verification)
+     - **Mode 2**: Verified certificate encryption (highest security, requires valid certificates)
+   - Created on-demand for each connection or datagram
+   - Used for actual application data transfer

+3. **Server Mode Operation**:
-   - Accepts incoming connections on the tunnel endpoint
+   - Listens for control connections on the tunnel endpoint
-   - When a client connects to the target (via TCP) or sends data (via UDP), it signals the client through the secure tunnel
+   - When traffic arrives at the target endpoint, signals the client via the control channel
-   - The client then establishes a connection to the remote endpoint (unencrypted)
-   - Data is exchanged between the target and remote connections

-2. **Client Mode**:
+   - Establishes data channels with the specified TLS mode when needed

+4. **Client Mode Operation**:
-   - Connects to the server's tunnel endpoint using TLS (encrypted control channel)
+   - Connects to the server's control channel
-   - Listens for signals from the server through this secure channel
+   - Listens for signals indicating incoming connections
-   - When a signal is received, connects to the server's remote endpoint (unencrypted data channel)
-   - Establishes a connection to the local target address (TCP or UDP as needed)
+   - Creates data connections using the TLS security level specified by the server
-   - Data is exchanged between the remote and local target connections
+   - Forwards data between the secure channel and local target

-3. **Protocol Support**:
+5. **Protocol Support**:
    - **TCP**: Full bidirectional streaming with persistent connections
    - **UDP**: Datagram forwarding with configurable buffer sizes and timeouts
-   - Both protocols use the same signaling mechanism but different handling patterns

-## 🏗 Architectural Principles

-NodePass is built on several core architectural principles that ensure its reliability, security, and performance:

-### 1. Separation of Concerns
-The codebase maintains clear separation between:
-- **Command Layer**: Handles user input and configuration (in `cmd/nodepass`)
-- **Service Layer**: Implements the core client and server logic (in `internal`)
-- **Common Layer**: Provides shared functionality between client and server components

-### 2. Context-Based Flow Control
-- Uses Go's context package for proper cancellation propagation
-- Enables clean shutdown of all components when termination is requested
-- Prevents resource leaks during service termination

-### 3. Resilient Error Handling
-- Implements automatic reconnection with configurable cooldown periods
-- Gracefully handles network interruptions without user intervention
-- Uses comprehensive error logging for troubleshooting

-### 4. Security-First Design
-- Employs TLS encryption for all tunnel traffic
-- Generates in-memory TLS certificates when needed
-- Follows principle of least privilege in network communications

-### 5. Resource Efficiency
-- Uses connection pooling to minimize connection establishment overhead
-- Implements semaphore patterns for concurrency control
-- Provides configurable limits to prevent resource exhaustion

 ## 🔄 Data Transmission Flow